 That rule also applies to our next stop, the circumcision challenge.
-Fashioned from bamboo, a sharp looking knife is used to circumcise young ni-Van males between the ages of 2-6.
+Fashioned from bamboo, a sharp-looking knife is used to circumcise young ni-Van males between the ages of 2-6.
 It’s such a painful act, that the young boys are kept away from their families for 3 weeks until everything is back in working order.
-They then return to the village as heroes, and have a massive party in their honor.
-After explaining to the guys that I am Jewish and already gone through this process when I was 8 days old, I was once again awarded with extra bonus points for bravery!
+They then return to the village as heroes and have a massive party in their honor.
+After explaining to the guys that I am Jewish and had already gone through this process when I was 8 days old, I was once again awarded extra bonus points for bravery!

-As for the woman, unfortunately they do not escape circumcision either.
-Moreover, when it’s ‘their time of the month’, they must stay in a special hut for menstruating woman until it’s all over.
+As for the woman, unfortunately, they do not escape circumcision either.
+Moreover, when it’s ‘their time of the month’, they must stay in a special hut for the menstruating women until it’s all over.
 If you thought that your woman was moody during her period, try spending an hour in the menstruation hut!

 All hail the chief!

 By now, I went through enough to finally qualify to meet the village chief.
 I thought this guy was just acting for the tour but later found out he’s actually a real chief!
 Wow!
 The chief took two heart-shaped leaves that are used in marriage ceremonies and glued them together with his special powers to wish me an eternal soulmate.